yow5110/Assignment-9/Task 2 2DRW stats/README.md

 1. Same as in Task 1, a template using angles to generate x and y steps is provided.
 Similar to what we did in class, we'll generate all the Np*Nstep random steps we need at once, so that no for loop is needed.

-Next, instead of recording all the trajectories using cumulative sums, we will simply record the final position of the particles using just sum, using the appropriate axis arguments.
+Next, instead of recording all the trajectories using cumulative sums, we will simply record the final position of the particles using just sum, and using the appropriate axis arguments.

 A plotting section to show all the final positions of the random walkers is provided.
 A sample image is attached.